The Essential Enterprise SEO Audit [An Ultimate Guide]

 Backlinks

 Backlinks have become an essential factor in SEO for enterprise businesses.
-Quality backlinks from higher ranking, authoritative websites can increase the credibility and relevancy of a website.
+Backlinks from higher-ranking, authoritative websites can increase a website's credibility and relevancy.
 By analyzing competitors’ backlink profiles, brands can develop strategies to gain links.

 The focus then shifts to the quality of backlinks.
 Companies must flag spammy links (i.e., toxic links) to avoid search engine penalties.